-- 1. Total ban on manufacturing asbestos (Industrial Safety and Health Act) - Based on the "Asbestos Comprehensive Measures" (Meeting on asbestos issue by concerned ministers on December 27, 2005), manufacture, import, transfer, provision and use of asbestos containing products has been totally prohibited excluding products that the ban is stayed on manufacturing exceptionally (products of exclusion from application of prohibition) since September 1, 2006

-- Manufacturing the products of exclusion from application of prohibition is to be gradually banned after the safety of the substitutes is confirmed (this procedure is to be completed in FY2011) - 2.
-Prevention measures of diffusion and exposure at the time of taking down buildings (Ordinance on Prevention of Hazards due to Asbestos) - Measures have been intensified with the establishment of the "Ordinance on Prevention of Hazards due to Asbestos" in February, 2005. - · Asbestos was formally controlled under the Ordinance on Prevention of Hazards due to Specified Chemical Substances.
+- 1. Total ban on manufacturing asbestos (Industrial Safety and Health Act) - Based on the "Asbestos Comprehensive Measures" (Meeting on asbestos issue by concerned ministers on December 27, 2005), manufacture, import, transfer, provision and use of asbestos-containing products has been totally prohibited with exception of several kinds of products (products of exclusion from application of prohibition) since September 1, 2006 - Manufacturing the products of exclusion from application of prohibition is to be gradually banned after the safety of the substitutes is confirmed, and manufacturing, etc. is fully prohibited on March 1, 2012 - 2.
+Prevention measures of diffusion and exposure at demolition work, etc. (Ordinance on Prevention of Hazards due to Asbestos) - · Measures have been intensified with the establishment of the "Ordinance on Prevention of Hazards due to Asbestos" in February, 2005. - Asbestos was formally controlled under the Ordinance on Prevention of Hazards due to Specified Chemical Substances.